 What are Upload and Download Speeds

 Most households have what is called an asymmetrical connection, meaning you receive faster download speeds than upload speeds.
-Downloading is when use the internet to consume content such as, streaming videos or online gaming.
+Downloading is when using the internet to consume content, such as streaming videos or online gaming.
 Uploading refers to when you send files over email or video call.
 Typically, an asymmetrical connection works best for most homes because, on average, most people download content more often than they upload.

-A symmetrical connection is where you receive the same download speeds as upload speeds.
+A symmetrical connection is where you receive the same download and upload speeds.
 Some businesses prefer a symmetrical connection because they need the upload speeds for things such as video conferencing.

-When making your choice, note that the advertised speeds are typically asymmetrical, and double check that you plans upload speeds meet your needs.
+When making your choice, note that the advertised speeds are typically asymmetrical, and double-check that your plan's upload speeds meet your needs.

 Sustained vs. Burstable Bandwidth

-Some say using burstable speeds is a marketing ploy because an ISP can inflate their speeds they advertise.
-They can advertise to you under a plan saying "available speeds of" a specific speed but really your average daily speeds are slower.
-ISPs also use burstable speeds to advertise to businesses who might not need a continuous connection.
-Business owners might potentially want to pay minute-by-minute fees because they know exactly when they need to use the internet.
+Some say using burstable speeds is a marketing ploy because an ISP can inflate the speeds they advertise.
+They can advertise to you under a plan saying "available speeds of" a specific speed, but really your average daily speeds are slower.
+ISPs also use burstable speeds to advertise to businesses that might not need a continuous connection.
+Business owners might want to pay minute-by-minute fees because they know exactly when to use the internet.